Ryo-N7/Ryo-N7.github.io/_posts/2019-01-11-visualize-asian-cup.md

 Top Goalscorers of the Asian Cup
 --------------------------------

-The first thing I looked at was, “Who were the top goalscorers in the history of the Asian Cup?”
+The first thing I looked at was, “Who are the top goalscorers in the history of the Asian Cup?”

-Here I use the [polite](https://github.com/dmi3kno/polite) package to take a look at the `robots.txt` for the web page and see if it is OK to web scrape.
-It’s good to make things like this a habit!
+Here I use the [polite](https://github.com/dmi3kno/polite) package to take a look at the `robots.txt` for the web page and see if it is OK to web scrape from it.
 First you pass the URL to the `bow()` function, check that you are indeed allowed to scrape, then use `scrape()` to retrieve data, and the rest is the usual `rvest` web-scraping workflow.